YingChen94/YingChen94.github.io/_pages/about.md

 I am a biology PhD student at Queen's University, Canada.
 I study the evolutionary history of trilling chorus frogs in eastern Canada.

-In Blog Posts, I share bioinformatic tricks I learned during my research and also some natural history observations.
+In Blog Posts, I share my natural history observations as well as some bioinformatic tricks I learned during my research.

-In Wildlife, I share my photos of wildlife.
+In Photo Gallery, I share my photos of wildlife.

 Thank you for visiting my website!